Your Right Under Section 489 BGB

 • Total Interest:EUR 7,186.26

-If your loan agreement does not provide for free extra payments, the bank may charge a penalty.
-This is legally limited to:
+If your contract does not include a free extra payment clause, the bank may charge a fee.
+Under Section 502 BGB, this penalty is legally capped at:

 Minimum Amounts